I want to do a post on the wear ring, it’s purpose, and the symptoms of a damaged one.

 The wear ring has its pros and cons, but what is for sure is that you’ll suck something up eventually, so a wear ring is better to have overall.

 How Often Do You Suck Stuff Up?

-Sounds kind of scary doesn’t it?
-Sucking up rocks and stuff into the watercraft and doing damage.
+Sounds scary, doesn’t it?
+Sucking up rocks and debris into the watercraft and doing damage.